 - The average per capita income of American Indians was $15,671, according to the U.S. Census Bureau (2010).

 - Our students come from the poorest regions of the country.
 The poverty rate amongst American Indians averages 28.4%, compared to the national poverty rate of 15.3%.

-- The average cost of attendance at a tribal college (including tuition, room, board, books and supplies) is $13,621 for 2011-12.
-College is simply out of reach for our students.
+- The average cost of attendance at a tribal college (including tuition, room, board, books and supplies) is $14,566 for 2012-13.
+College is simply out of reach for most Native students.